blinkletter/UsingGAMESS/docs/_sources/6_Pi_Orbitals.md

 | 13	    | -0.134	|  0.219    | 	-0.134    |

 How do  these coefficients compare to the HMO method?
-They are smaller in magnitude because these $p$-orbitals are used in many of the other 104 orbitals that were included in the GAMESS calculation and SHMO only considers the three $\pi$-MOs.
+They are smaller in magnitude because these *p*-orbitals are used in many of the other 104 orbitals that were included in the GAMESS calculation and SHMO only considers the three &pi;-MOs.

 Excerpt from  **AllylCat_B3LYP_U_E.log**